 Then go in the spices.
 Stir to coat the aromatics, and let the spices toast for about thirty seconds, then add in the freshly chopped herbs.
 Next up, deglaze the pan with white wine, or use vegetable stock.

-Once the wine has reduced down, add the remaining vegetable stock and bring to a boil before adding the noodles.
+Once the wine has been reduced, add the remaining vegetable stock and bring it to a boil before adding the noodles.

 Once the noodles are added to the boiling sauce, it’s important to stir often so they cook evenly.

 Take note of the package directions, because that will be important for your cook time.
 Several minutes before the pasta reaches al dente – I like to go about 3 or 4 minutes out to make sure the pasta doesn’t get overcooked – add the pumpkin puree.

 Stir it in completely, and allow the sauce to boil and the noodles to cook.

 If the sauce seems extra saucy, you can remove a few tablespoons from the Dutch oven and make a cornstarch slurry.
 That’s a fancy way of saying mix the cornstarch and sauce together.

 Then add it back to the pot to boil.
 I prefer a thicker sauce and generally do this, however, if you like a thinner sauce, you may consider skipping this step.